 Aromatherapy uses natural essential oils in an holistic approach to health.
 Typically, aromatherapy entails massage using essential oils that are formulated to alleviate specific ailments.
 The aroma of the oils and the effects of the oils applied during massage are what stimulate health and wellbeing.

 The essential oils used in aromatherapy come from organic sources, such as roots, leaves, flowers and bark.
 Most essential oils are too strong in their pure form and are used with carrier oils to ensure proper and safe absorption.

-Pregnant women should only consult aromatherapists with qualifications that relate specifically to the use of aromatherapy in pregnancy.
-This is because certain alternative treatments can be dangerous for pregnant women and if an inexperienced practitioner uses the wrong aromatherapy oils the effects could be disastrous for the unborn child.
+Pregnant women should only consult masseuses with qualifications that relate specifically to pregnancy massage.
+This is because certain alternative treatments can be dangerous for pregnant women and if an inexperienced practitioner uses the wrong aromatherapy oils, the effects could be disastrous for the unborn child.

-That’s not to say that aromatherapy should be avoided during pregnancy.
-Mood swings, back ache, water retention, and morning sickness: all of these can be successfully treated with aromatherapy.
+That’s not to say that aromatherapy and massage should be avoided during pregnancy.
+Mood swings, back ache, water retention, and morning sickness: all of these can be successfully treated with aromatherapy and massage.

 Essential oils which can be used during pregnancy include bergamot, chamomile, eucalyptus, grapefruit, lavender, patchouli, sandalwood, and tea tree.

-If you want to learn more about alternative, natural and holistic therapy then aromatherapy courses are a good place to start.
-Correspondence courses from online learning specialists provide a great way for you to study the world of aromatherapy before deciding on a dramatic career change.
-Distance learning is also a great way for natural healing therapists to beef up their qualifications with specialised aromatherapy courses and diplomas.
+If you want to learn more about alternative, natural and holistic therapy then Massage Therapy courses are a good place to start.
+Correspondence courses from online learning specialists provide a great way for you to study the world of aromatherapy massage before deciding on a dramatic career change.
+Distance learning is also a great way for natural healing therapists to beef up their qualifications with specialised courses and diplomas.